Six-Day War: Antisemitism in Communist countries

-Following the war, a series of antisemitic purges began in Communist countries.
-Some 11,200 Jews from Poland immigrated to Israel during the 1968 Polish political crisis and the following year.
+After the war, a series of antisemitic purges began in Communist countries.
+Some 11,200 Jews from Poland immigrated to Israel during the 1968 Polish political crisis and in 1969.

 War of Attrition

-Following the war, Egypt initiated clashes along the Suez Canal in what became known as the War of Attrition.
+After the war, Egypt initiated clashes along the Suez Canal in what became known as the War of Attrition.

 Palestinian terrorism

-As a result of Israel's victory, the Palestinian leadership concluded that the Arab world was not able to defeat Israel in open warfare, which in turn led to an increase in terrorist attacks with an international reach.
-While the Palestine Liberation Organization (PLO) was established in 1964, it became more active after the Six-Day War; its actions gave credibility to those who claimed that only terror could end Israel's existence.
-Also after the war, the Popular Front for the Liberation of Palestine emerged, with its leader George Habash speaking of turning the occupied territories into an "inferno whose fires consume the usurpers".
+As a result of Israel's victory, Palestinian leadership concluded that the Arab world could not defeat Israel in open warfare, which in turn led to an increase in terrorist attacks with an international reach.
+The Palestine Liberation Organization (PLO) had been established in 1964 and became more active after the Six-Day War; its actions gave credibility to those who claimed that only terror could end Israel's existence.
+The Popular Front for the Liberation of Palestine also emerged after the war, with its leader, George Habash, speaking of turning the occupied territories into an "inferno whose fires consume the usurpers".
 These events led to a series of hijackings, bombings, and kidnappings that culminated in the massacre of Israeli athletes during the 1972 Munich Olympics.